Danish demining group

 Danish Demining Group (DDG) is the Human Security Unit under the Danish Refugee Council (DRC), specialised in clearing landmines and unexploded ordnance and reducing armed violence.

-DDG’s mission is to recreate a safe environment where people can live without the threat of landmines, unexploded ordnance and small arms and light weapons.
+DDG’s mission is to recreate a safe environment where one can live without the threat of landmines, unexploded ordnance and small arms and light weapons.

 DDG operates with three strategic objectives that define the fundamental and specific aims of operations: